jeffmchang/AutoStack/README.md

 ### Sale

+---

+The sales microservice is a powerful tool that makes all 'sales' related functions easily accessible to users.
+It offers a wide range of functions such as creating a new customer, listing all customers, listing all sales, listing all sales made by a specific salesperson, creating a sale, creating a salesperson, and listing all salespeople.

+To ensure that the microservice stays updated, it utilizes the Automobile model in the Inventory directory and polls information from that file.
+This information is then used to offer the most accurate data when presenting information on the webpage.

-This sales microservice organizes the application to have all ‘sales’ related functions to be easily accessible by users.
-You can create a new customer, list all customers, list all sales, list all sales made by a specific salesperson, create a sale, create a salesperson and list all salespeople.
-The microservice will utilize the Automobile model in the Inventory directory and poll information from that file so it can stay updated.
-A built-in function that our ‘Create a Sale Form’ has is that the automobiles that show up in the automobiles drop-down list will only include cars that have not yet been sold.
-This functionality prevents any selling of duplicate cars (which have unique VINs).
+One of the most impressive features of the sales microservice is the built-in functionality of the 'Create a Sale Form'.
+This functionality ensures that the automobiles that show up in the automobiles drop-down list are only cars that have not yet been sold.
+By doing this, the microservice prevents any selling of duplicate cars (which have unique VINs).

+Overall, the sales microservice is a crucial component of the system that makes the selling process more efficient and streamlined.
+Its functions ensure that all relevant data is kept up to speed and that the information presented on the webpage is accurate and consistent.

 ## RestFUL APIs

 ### Inventory APIs: